ZhuangLab/storm-analysis/storm_analysis/sa_library/README.txt

  analysis_io.py - Classes used for analysis IO by 3D-DAOSTORM, sCMOS, Spliner and Multiplane.

- arraytoimage.py - For creating images from numpy arrays (using the PIL image library).
+ arraytoimage.py - (Deprecated) For creating images from numpy arrays (using the PIL image library).

  batch_run.py - For running multiple Python instances in parallel.